pipelight/doc.pipelight/guide/why.md

 # Why using pipelight ?

-Pipelight ought to be the least painfull solution to set up if you seek automation.
+Pipelight ought to be the fastest and least painfull solution to set up if you seek to automate things.
+If you are a Bash guy, it will bring simplicity to your scripts.
+If you do DevOps stuffs, it will bring flexibility to your pipelines.

+It will furthermore keep big techs out of your code, while creating basic to powerful automation scripts/pipelines.

-## Bettern your shell scripts
+## The solution to the harsh automation path -> Bettern your shell scripts

 People usualy seek automation because they face repetitive thus painful tasks of varied nature.
 And they go down the road of automation:

+- 1: They edit a shell script (it is quick but lacks logging)
+- 2: Then they write a python,javascript or either perl script (but it is too specific, not reusable without many efforts)
+- 3: Finally they set up a CICD pipeline with its entire ecosystem (ressource and time consumming)

+On the automation road Pipelight comes write after the shell script in term of simplicity while still being the same kind of software used in the third step.

 - 1: edit a shell script (quick but lacks logging)
 - **Pipelight**
 - 2: make a python,javascript or either perl script (too specific, not reusable without effort)
 - 3: set up a cicd pipeline with its ecosystem (ressource and time consumming)

-Running a pipeline instead of a shell script will provide you logging features and automation.
-Writting a pipeline instead of a shell script will bring Typescript, Toml or Yaml syntax/abilities to your script.
+How it works?
-Basicaly it encapsulate your shell commands into another language.
+Basically it **encapsulates your shell commands into another language.**

+This encapsulation provides you logging features and automatic triggers.
+Moreover it adds easy programming language abilities by bringing Typescript (Toml and Yaml) syntax to your script.

+Why so easy to install?
+It doesn't need to be integrated into a larger ecosystem because the only dependencies it has are sh, git and deno.

 ## Software development and deployment (CICD)